JJumangi/README.Generator/README.md

 ## Usage

-This repo is best served hot!
+look, don't touch...

 ## Contributing to the Repo

-Look, don't touch.
+best served warm

 ## Questions

 Please feel free to reach out to me with any questions!

 * JJumangi
-* JJumangi@email.com
+* fakeemail@email.com

-## Special Thanks to
+## Thanks

-Thanks to me myself and I
+Thanks to you!
 * Thank you for viewing this repo, please reach out if you have any other questions